ac-i2i-engineering/.github/profile/README.md

 4. **Idea-wise Engineering and Deployment Support**:
     - **Action**: Provide tailored support for ideas from inception to deployment (0 → 1).
     - **Goal**: Facilitate smooth and efficient development and deployment processes.

+### Special Thanks to:
+- James Guo (for initiating our team members on Django framework)